-The majority of software products sold separately by the Group are intended to provide the customer with full control of software, which means that revenues from the sale of such products are recognized at the point-in-time at which the control over the products is transferred to the customer upon the acceptance.
+The Group's software products sold to customers comprising customized software products for specific needs.
+The software products sold by the Group are intended to provide the customer with full control of software, which means that revenues from the sale of such products are recognized at the point-in-time at which the control over the products is transferred to the customer upon the acceptance.
+Typically, the software delivery period is less than six months from the date of signing the contract.
+Payments are made by the customers in multiple instalments according to the payment schedule determined in the contract.